Table of Contents

 - The seeds of watermelon are good for the brain and heart.

 - They are excellent sources of protein (both essential and nonessential amino acids) and oil.

 - They are cooling, demulcent, diuretic, vermifuge and nutritive.

 Recent scientific studies have shown substance extracted from seeds has a definite action in dilating the blood vessels, which results in lowering the blood pressure.
-Another reason why these seeds are good for heart is their richness in potassium, magnesium and diuretic action.
+Another reason why these seeds are good for the heart is their richness in potassium, magnesium and diuretic action.

 In high blood pressure, as a home remedy, the seeds kernel of watermelon and poppy seeds are ground separately and they are mixed in equal amount.
-This powder is taken in dose of 3 grams every morning on empty stomach with water and at night.
+This powder is taken in a dose of 3 grams every morning on empty stomach with water and at night.
 This reduces blood pressure and headaches.
 This preparation is also helpful in treating insomnia.
 It should be taken for 3-4 weeks as required.

 The milky juice extracted from the seeds by grinding them and straining with a muslin cloth on oral intake lowers high blood pressure.

 Watermelon seeds are also useful for renal calculi/stones due to their diuretic action.